gopavasanth/Developer_Metrics_Tool/README.md

-#Developer_Metrics_Tool
+## Developer_Metrics_Tool

-*This tool is used to track the Developers activities.
+*This Script tracks the Wikimedia Developer activities.
-*This takes the gerrit username as the input.
+*This takes the wikimedia gerrit usernames and fetches the users contributions report.
-*Fetches the users contributions reports.